Kalamullah1/Kalamullah1/README.md

 - 👋 Hi, I’m @Kalamullah1
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning jquery
+- 🌱 I’m a data science enthusiast
 - 💞️ I’m looking to collaborate on web base projects
 - 📫 How to reach me through my email: a.bmuser1@gmail.com